-Greg Hill of WAAF Plans to Open a Restaurant and Brewery in Maynard
+Greg Hill of WAAF Involved in Opening of Restaurant and Brewery in Maynard

 It looks like a local radio personality is involved in the opening of a restaurant and brewery west of Boston.

 According to an article in Wicked Local, Greg Hill ("The Hillman") of WAAF and his Whole House Group is planning to work on opening a restaurant and brewery in Maynard, with the place being called the Battle Road Brewery.
 The new establishment--if approved by the town--would have up to 75 seats for dining, while the brewery would have the capacity of making 5,000 barrels of beer per year (the brewery part of the business, which was established in 2012, produced 500 barrels last year).
 Hill says that the restaurant would be more of an upscale spot than a pub and it would offer such items as pretzels, burgers, steak, and pasta.